coda/packs-sdk/docs/samples/topic/image.md

 # Image samples

 Packs have native support for accepting images as parameters and returning them as results, always passed as URLs.
 Packs can either return a "live" URL to a hosted image (`ImageReference`) or a temporary URL that Coda should upload the doc (`ImageAttachment`).
-The utility provided at `content.temporaryBlobStorage` can be used to save private images to a temporary location for later upload.
+The utility provided at `content.temporaryBlobStorage` can be used to save private images to a temporary location for later upload, which can be used in conjunction with the `ImageAttachment` hint type to permanently ingest an image resource using the temporary URL.
 Packs also provide support for embedded SVGs, including support for dark mode.

 [Learn More](../../../guides/advanced/images){ .md-button }